NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

   camera transform applied to them to make them be in world coordinates.
 ``--save_pinhole_cameras``
   Save the optimized cameras in ASP's Pinhole format (:numref:`rc_bundle_adjust`).
-  The distortion model does not get saved.
+  The distortion model gets saved if it is of ``radtan`` type (OpenCV radial-tangential distortion model).
 Type: bool.
 Default: false.
 ``--timestamp_offsets_max_change`` If floating the timestamp offsets, do not let them change by more than this (measured in seconds).
 Existing image bracketing acts as an additional constraint.
 Type: double.
 Default: 1.